 Making a difference worldwide

 Bees for Development is not a donor organisation and is unable to help you financially.
-If we become aware of funding opportunities, we advertise these in Bees for Development Journal.
-You may wish to try these websites:

 Yes, we can.
 There are three main ways.